 When our essential service workers cannot afford to live near their work, it hurts Houston's economy.

 Building affordable homes benefits my neighborhood's economy by creating jobs and opportunity.

-Summary Key Findings Messaging Toolkit Literature Executive Review Partner and Expert Interviews Focus Group Interviews The lack of quality, affordable homes can worsen social issues such as homelessness, poor educational attainment and mental and physical health.
+The lack of quality, affordable homes can worsen social issues such as homelessness, poor educational attainment and mental and physical health.

 We shouldn't have to bail people out who make less out of their poor decisions.

-Executive Summary - Key Findings Messaging Toolkit - Literature Review Partner - and Expert Interviews - Focus Group Interviews Building affordable homes allows people to get up on their feet and succeed.
+Building affordable homes allows people to get up on their feet and succeed.

+Building affordable homes will lower the value of my own home.

-Executive Summary - Key Findings - Messaging Toolkit - Literature Review - Partner and Expert Interviews - Focus Group Interviews By opposing affordable homes we are ultimately pricing ourselves out of our own neighborhoods.
+By opposing affordable homes we are ultimately pricing ourselves out of our own neighborhoods.

 Those who cannot afford to live in Houston should live somewhere else.

+Houstonians spend too much time commuting to and from work - we should be able to live where we work, regardless of how much we make.

+Exit Survey

+EXIT SURVEY

-Executive Summary - Key Findings - Messaging Toolkit Literature Review Partner - and Expert Interviews - Focus Group Interviews Houstonians spend too much time commuting to and from work - we should be able to live where we work, regardless of how much we make.
-Exit Survey EXIT SURVEY Q1 Please your first name, and only the initial of your last name (for example, Ruth, B.) Q2 Please read and then rank the following arguments you think are most effective/compelling to you, with the MOST effective placed at the top, and the LEAST effective at the bottom.
+Q1 Please your first name, and only the initial of your last name (for example, Ruth, B.) Q2 Please read and then rank the following arguments you think are most effective/compelling to you, with the MOST effective placed at the top, and the LEAST effective at the bottom.
 Houston's economy is changing, and the workers we rely on are having a harder time finding housing they can afford close to the places they work.
 If we want a diverse and healthy economy, we should build more quality, affordable homes to make it easier for workers to get to and from work.
 Many people come to Houston because they see it as a place of opportunity.
 This is putting pressure on housing prices and forcing people out of their homes.
 Affordable options will preserve neighborhoods, and keep our economy going.
 As Houston changes, we need to protect communities from becoming too expensive for everyday people.
 Investing in affordable homes will preserve neighborhoods and keep the city affordable for workers and retirees.
-If we build more affordable homes in our neighborhoods, the workers most essential to our local economy, teachers, police officers, firefighters, and service workers, will be able to live closer to their work - this will decrease traffic and job turnover, and ultimately benefit our neighborhoods.
+If we build more affordable homes in our neighborhoods, the workers most essential to our local economy, teachers, police officers, firefighters, and service workers, will b able to live closer to their work - this will decrease traffic and job turnover, and ultimately benefit our neighborhoods.
 Houston has few homes available to the essential workers making minimum wage inside the loop.
 This has pushed many of those who work in our communities further outside the city and further from their jobs.
 We cannot adequately tackle the dual crises of climate change and housing affordability separately.
 When we work together across intersecting issues, we can take on complex challenges in ways that ensure complementing policies rather than competition.
 This begins with developing higher-density affordable homes in areas closest to job opportunities and public transit lines.
 When affordable housing is built to achieve higher population density near mass transit; the environmental and climate benefits significantly increase through reduced vehicle use, lower carbon emissions, and improved air quality.
 Houston is becoming more expensive and it is forcing those who make less to commute farther.
 This means parents have less time at home with their children and have to spend more on childcare and transportation.
 Developing affordable homes near economic centers would alleviate family and financial stress.
-Building more affordable homes will allow seniors on a fixed income to remain in the neighborhoods where they have spent most of their lives and close to the services and networks they need.
-Strongly Agree Somewhat agree Neither agree nor disagree Somewhat disagree Strongly disagree All people should be able to afford to live close to where they work.
-0 0 0 0 0 - In Houston, people can largely pick where they want to live. \bigcirc 0 0 0 \bigcirc Our homes provide the foundation for our success in life.
-Having a stable home makes it possible to pursue opportunities. \bigcirc \bigcirc 0 \bigcirc \bigcirc People's opportunities in life shouldn't be letermined by by their ZIP Code.
-0 0 \bigcirc 0 0 Housing is an individual problem that requires individual agency. \bigcirc \bigcirc \bigcirc 0 0 Executiv Summar Key Find I believe in the government's ability to improve housing affordability.
-0 0 0 0 0 - Messagin Toolkit Literatur Review Partner Focus Group Interviews
+Building more affordable homes will allow seniors on a fixed income to remain in the neighborhoods where they have spent most of their lives and close to the services and networks they need. notworks they need.